 What are polarised clip-on sunglasses?

 Clip-on sunglasses are helpful if you want to use your normal glasses as sunglasses, rather than buying a separate pair of prescription sunglasses.
-You’ll need to choose a frame that supports clip-on polarised lenses, like these Islington frames.
+You’ll need to choose a frame that supports clip-on polarised lenses, like these Merton frames.
 Your prescription lenses can be fitted into the normal glasses so that they sit behind the polarised clip-on sunglasses.

 Women’s polarised sunglasses inspiration

 It’s possible to add polarising lenses to any pair of sunglasses — so all you need to do is find a frame style that suits you.
 As a rule of thumb, try to avoid frames that are wider than your face and you won’t go wrong.